TetraMesa

 • Offer a buffet of MFA options: Don’t default to SMS or phone-based codes.
 Push for authenticator apps (like Google Authenticator, Microsoft Authenticator or Authy), hardware tokens (e.g., YubiKey or USB security keys), or biometrics tied to devices users already trust, like laptops with fingerprint readers.
 This way, if someone loses their phone, they’re not locked out entirely.
 Bonus: It includes folks without smartphones, avoiding exclusion.

 • Prioritize recovery paths that don’t suck: Make account recovery easier with backup codes, email fallbacks, or in-person verification for high-stakes stuff.
 Test for real-world scenarios like international travel or no-signal zones.
 Maybe set time targets such as aiming for under-an-hour recovery where possible.
 Ditch SMS MFA where you can, at least for high value things; it’s vulnerable to SIM swaps and interception.
+(One time, I left my wallet home on a commute to NYC.
+Maybe I could have borrowed $20 from a co-worker, but my bank was able to at least give me $100 with some basic verification and my on file picture.
+The branch had to be there and open, but at least they had a temporary help recovery method.)

 • Educate and incentivize users: In your onboarding, highlight alternatives to smartphone only MFA.
 Customer service will tell you if you’ve reduced costs / call volume for recovery challenges.

 Ideally, your product shouldn’t punish people for not being glued to their phone.
 Design for resilience, not just convenience.
 This might not be possible for your application.
 And it’s most likely you’ll start with what’s easy.
 Just consider as you grow if you can add other options.
+You can probably find what the issues are by looking at customer service requests along such lines.
+(You should be doing that anyway, but in this case, you’re assessing the feature(s)/cost/benefit pain points in this particular area.)

 Security / Facilities Managers: What You Can Do